Raspberry-Pi-Island/island/README.md

 ## About
 --------------

-`Raspberry Pi: Network Island` is a script that bridges your device's network interface and the network switch you're connecting to.
+`Raspberry Pi: Network Island` is a script that bridges your device's network interface to a switch or router.

-Whether `ethernet` or `wireless` connection is available, but your device doesn't match the switch interface, `Raspberry Pi: Network Island` allows you to be online either way!

-Using native Raspberry Pi network and relying on automation, `Raspberry Pi: Network Island` builds different subnetworks, also allowing different types of interfaces.
+Using automation and relying on linux, `Raspberry Pi: Network Island` sets a subnetwork out of a static IP address, working as a proxy between your device and the external network.
+Converting an interface to another.

+Example:

+Imagine that your device doesn't have a wireless adapter.
+You could connect to your Raspberry Pi by cable, run this script and be online in a few minutes!

 ## Usage:
 --------------